-The main focus of my research is on representations of men’s mental illness in Victorian culture.
+I recently completed a monograph entitled Out of his Mind: Masculinity and mental illness in Victorian Britain.
+The main focus of this research is on representations of men’s mental illness in Victorian culture.
 This project entails a multi-textual approach, including medical registers, fiction, autobiographies and popular media.
 Ideas about mental illness were as much a creation of popular culture as medical research, and my work explores those connections.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã